 P.S.
 Don’t miss the bonus tip at the end for one setting you can configure now to make next year’s mileage reporting even simpler!

 Note: To take advantage of all the newest features in MileIQ (Named Locations, Custom Purposes, Work Hours and more!), be sure you’re running the latest version of the app on your phone.

 Get your MileIQ drives ready to report in four easy steps.

 To get started, log in to your MileIQ web dashboard, where you’ll find your complete drive history.
-Select the “Unclassified” button to view only the drives that need attention, and use the tips below to get set to claim the full value of your deductible and reimbursable miles.
+Select the “Unclassified” button to view only the drives that need attention, and use the tips below to get set to claim the full value of your miles for a mileage deduction.

 1. Name your locations.